 - Finding a UMBC Faculty-member to support your application

-- Submitting Basic Application Information via a WWW form to the UMBC Physics Dept.
+- Submitting Basic Application Information via a Google Form to the UMBC Physics Dept.

 - Submitting a full written proposal (at least 12pt; not to exceed 3 pages) to the UMBC Physics Dept that includes: